lvrysis/Audio-Feature-Integration/README.md

 # Audio-Feature-Integrator
-Temporal Feature Integrator for Audio Analysis (ETi - ADi - FZi)
+Temporal Feature Integrator for Audio Analysis (STi - ETi - ADi - FTi), as presented in these papers:

+You can experiment using the LVLib or BDLib Datasets: